-This recipe isn’t created by me but is two recipes put together from 2 other websites to create a great GD friendly vegan dessert.
+This recipe wasn’t created by me but is two recipes put together from 2 other websites to create a great GD-friendly vegan dessert.

 It would be tricky to tolerate the full recipe shown at Total Sweet due to the dates used in the recipe.
-Whilst other diabetics may tolerate them and have higher test targets they can follow, when pregnant, our targets tending to be much lower and so this is why a GD diet can be a bit more restrictive.
+Whilst other diabetics may tolerate them and have higher test targets they can follow, when pregnant, our targets tend to be much lower, and so this is why a GD diet can be a bit more restrictive.

 For the pie crust

 - 1 tbsp coconut oil melted

 - 2 large avocado ripe, stoned and skinned

 - 2 whole lime the juice of 2 and zest of 1